kumagai-group/vise/docs_rst/tutorial_input_set.rst

 **1: Number of bands is determined from the sum of valence electron / 2 and unoccupied band number per element written in `this yaml <https://github.com/kumagai-group/vise/blob/master/vise/input_set/datasets/unoccupied_bands.yaml>`_.

-**2: Set ISMEAR=-5 when there is a band gap and number of irreducible k-points is 4 or more, otherwise ISMEAR=0.
+**2: Set ISMEAR=-4 or -5 when there is a band gap and number of irreducible k-points is 4 or more, otherwise ISMEAR=0.

 **3: Combination of IBRION=8 and NPAR>=2 is prohibited.